Last Updated: 3 months ago

-When this happened to me, I spoke to my vet and did some research to find out why is my cat so affectionate out of the blue.
+When this happened to me, I spoke to my vet and did some research to find out why my cat was so affectionate out of the blue.

 I experienced this when my cat suddenly became clingy and obsessed, but it’s normal to feel overwhelmed and worried.